About PAW 2026

 PAW 2026 Registration Refund Policy:

-- 100% Refund: A full refund, minus administrative fees, will be provided for cancellations made up to 4 weeks prior to registration closing.
+- 100% Refund: A full refund, minus administrative fees, will be provided for cancellations made up to 4 weeks prior to registration closing on October 9, 2026.

-- 50% Refund: A 50% refund, minus administrative fees, will be provided for cancellations made between 4 weeks and 2 weeks prior to registration closing.
+- 50% Refund: A 50% refund, minus administrative fees, will be provided for cancellations made between 4 weeks and 2 weeks prior to registration closing on October 9, 2026.

-- No Refunds: No refunds will be issued for cancellations made within 2 weeks of registration closing.
+- No Refunds: No refunds will be issued for cancellations made within 2 weeks of registration closing on October 9, 2026.

 - Administrative Fees: Administrative fees are non-refundable and cover costs associated with processing and handling the registration and cancellation.